team-sandiego/ohdeer/README.md

  #### 5. Location
    - A map opens to allow user to geographically pin where the observation was made
  #### 6. Notes on Location
-   - Gives the user the option to expand on the georeference, or, if the user has location services turned off, to input directions via text
+   - Gives the user the option to expand on the reference, or, if the user has location services turned off, to input directions via text
  #### 7. Contact Info
    - Full name
    - Phone number
    - Email

-After the observation is submitted, the data is inputted into a geodatabase as a layer file and visualized as a point in the web application.
+After the observation is submitted, the data is inputted into the geodatabase as a layer file and visualized as a reference point in the web application.

 ### Web Application:

-The web application presents the georeferenced points on a layer in Web App Builder.
-For the purposes of the app challenge, the point layer contains 30 random points that were created with a python script and populated with observation data to reflect the same fields as input coming from the Survey123 application.
+The web application presents the points on a layer in Web AppBuilder.
+For the purposes of the app challenge, the point layer contains 30 random points that were created with a python script and populated with observation data to reflect the same fields as input coming from the Survey123 application in order to test the functionality of the analysis in the web application.
+In addition to the random points, there is a layer that has user-inputted data from the Survey123 application.

 The web application includes multiple layers the user can interact with, including:

   #### 1. Earth at Night
-   Visualization of streetlights in Nova Scotia at night time in order to portray the lack of sufficient light on certain roads that could inhibit the drivers ability to recognize an animal in the road.
-This layer can be overlaid with the incidents map and
+   This NASA image visualizes streetlights in Nova Scotia at night in order to portray the lack of visibility on certain roads.
+This could inhibit the driver’s ability to recognize an animal in the road.
+This layer can be overlaid onto the incidents map, which could help identify a correlation between lack of streetlight and more incidents.

   #### 2. Significant Species and Habitat
-   Notable species are deer migratory routes, as they have been a larger portion of reported vehicle collision incidents on NS highways, based on safety reports available from the Department of Transportation and Infrastructure Renewal.
-Some of the other species are harder to interpret (ie. “Other Habitat”, “Species at Risk”, “Species of Concern”) are also included in the dataset based polygons drawn over water features such as lakes and rivers.
+   Notable species are deer and their migratory routes, as they have been a larger portion of reported vehicle collision incidents on Nova Scotia highways, based on safety reports available from the Department of Transportation (DNR) and Infrastructure Renewal.
+Some of the other species and habitats that are harder to interpret (ie. “Other Habitat”, “Species at Risk”, “Species of Concern”) are also included in the dataset.

   #### 3. Significant Species Buffer
-   A buffer of one kilometre was created around the road network layer where the road intersected with species at risk
+   A buffer of one kilometre was created around the road network layer where the road intersected with the significant species and habitat layer.
+This layer is valuable to show road stretches that are vulnerable to crossings by significant species.

   #### 4. ohDeer Points (Survey123)
    This layer geographically presents the points inputted by the user of the ohDeer Survey123 application.